Distense/solidity-resources/README.md

 ## General

  - If you use `var` you will get a compiler warning.
 You shouldn't use `var`.
 It will use the `uint8` type.
 This will be disallowed in future versions of Solidity.
+ - Using a contract method call, e.g. `ContractName.someFunction()` instead of `address.call()` or other low level external call methods will cause the original calling function to throw instead of returning false ([link](https://github.com/ConsenSys/smart-contract-best-practices#handle-errors-in-external-calls))

 ## Interfaces